Project Scope and Requirements

 You defined your scope and requirements, planned everything, now start seeing what additional things you need to buy to proceed.
 You’ll need for sure a CPU (Raspberry PI or other), Arcade Controls, Keyboard Encoder, Cables and Connectors to build the system.

 - Raspberry PI – I found that version 3 will work perfectly with AdvanceMAME latest version, version 2 didn’t work good for all games (Out-Run runs very slow).
-Rasperry PI 3 is the most powerful Raspberry PI, choose this one;
+Rasperry PI 3 is more powerful Raspberry PI, choose this one;

 - Joystick – you’re a Pac-Man maniac and only need a 4-way?
 I would go to a standard 8-way, that will serve almost all games.
 There are a few joystick options from Ultimarc that ables you to have a better 4-way experience, check their website.
 Of course, if you want it perfect it will cost a little bit more;